rohanmahy/ietf-drafts/mahy-mimi-identity/draft-mahy-mimi-identity.md

 : A less common type of identifier among IM systems is used to describe a set of users or accounts.
 This is described variously as a team, workspace, or tenant.

-One user may have multiple clients (for example a mobile and a desktop client).
+One user often has multiple clients (for example a mobile and a desktop client).
-Rarely, a handle may refer to a single user or it may redirect to multiple users.
+A handle usually refers to a single user or rarely it may redirect to multiple users.
 In some systems, the user identifier is a handle.
 In other systems the user identifier is an internal representation, for example a UUID.
 Handles may be changed/renamed, but hopefully internal user identifiers do not.
-Unscoped handles are often prefixed with a commercial at-sign ("@").

 Likewise, group conversation identifiers could be internal or external representations, whereas group names or channel names are often external friendly representations.
-Unscoped channel names are often prefixed with a hash character ("#").
-Some systems have an additional level of hierarchy with a team identifier under which groups/channels can be organized and authorized.

-This proposal relies on URIs for naming and identifiers.
-All the example use the `im:` URI scheme (defined in [@!RFC3862]), but any instant messaging scheme is acceptable.

-It is easy to imagine a loose hierarchy between these identifiers domain to user to device, but hard to agree on a rigid structure.
+It is easy to imagine a loose hierarchy between these identifiers (domain to user to device), but hard to agree on a specific fixed structure.
 In some systems, the group chat or session itself has a position in the hierarchy underneath the domain, the user, or the device.

+As described in the next section, the author proposes using URIs as a container for interoperable IM identifiers.
+All the examples use
+the `im:` URI scheme (defined in [@!RFC3862]), but any instant messaging scheme should be acceptable as long as the comparison and validation rules are clear.

 # Representation of identifiers using URIs